 Bangs are so cool (and these seven celebrities clearly agree).
 A quick snip can transform you into Jean Shrimpton or Penelope Tree in the '60s or allow you to channel Brigitte Bardot circa 1975.
 With a little fringe, instantly you have a look.
 But with more a more complicated hairstyle comes a different set of styling techniques—which can be frustrating to say the least.
 And add unruly cowlicks and uncooperative hair and you may just feel like giving up and growing them out.
 But don’t!

-To help, I’ve commissioned advice from Halli Bivona of the John Barrett Salon at Bergdorf Goodman.
+To help, I’ve commissioned advice from Halli Bivona.
 Luckily, Bivona knows a thing or two about streamlining the process (and the stress) of styling your bangs.

 Start by Wetting Your Hair